tamerstorfer/ELEvoHI_IDL/README.md

 Usually, we measure a CME front at least 5 times and build a mean track in order to get a good representative of the CME evolution.
 Note, that the standard deviation derived from these measurements is not used within ELEvoHI.
 Due to the ensemble character of the model, the differences between the ensemble members are much larger than any differences due to the measurement error of the time-elongation track.

-**Important:** *Since ELEvoHI is used to predict arrival times and speeds at targets in the ecliptic, it is necessary to perform the measurements of the CME front within the ecliptic as well!*
+**Important:** *Since ELEvoHI is used to predict arrival times and speeds at targets in the ecliptic, it is necessary to perform the measurements of the CME front within the ecliptic!*

 **2. Derive the direction of motion**